 NB: The subject of military/livery/uniform buttons is a study in its own right.
-This is not meant to be an exhaustive look at this subject, rather just to highlight Australian manufacturers.
+This is not meant to be an exhaustive look at this subject, rather the history of this Australian manufacturer.
 Please refer to specialty books/websites/clubs for more information on this topic.
-See also ‘Buttons in the News” page and http://www.stokesbadges.com.au/about/ for further information and pictures.
+More Stokes buttons appear to the daily posts.
+See also http://www.stokesbadges.com.au/about/

-If you do Facebook (I don’t) there was/is an ‘Australian Military Button Collectors’ group.
+If you do Facebook (I don’t) there is an ‘Australian Military Button Collectors’ group.

 The Early Years